MrDerpySour/FEL/docs/context.md

 ## Print

 The context's `print` function is where all the text output in FEL is done.
-By default, the method is set to `std::cout` but this can be changed to any `std::ostream` by using the `setPrintMethod` function.
+The print method is a wrapper function that invokes the `std::function`.
+The default print function is set to a lambda function that uses `std::cout`.

 Example:
 ```cpp